harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 Because Harmony lists are dictionaries, deleting from lists is different from Python: `del` can also be used to remove elements from a list.
 `x = [.a, .b, .c]; del x[1]` results in *x* having value `[.a, .c]`.

+### **finally**

+The statement `finally c` declares that boolean expression `c` must hold in each final state. `c` is only allowed to read shared variables and is evaluated in each final state.
+If it evaluates to `False`, Harmony reports an error.
+Harmony also reports an error if the expression evaluates to a value other than `False` or `True`.

 ### **for** \... **in** \... \[**where** \...\]